-In the conference calls upon which Event Transcripts are based, companies may make projections or other forward-looking statements regarding a variety of items.
+Thomson Reuters reserves the right to make changes to documents, content, or other information on this web site without obligation to notify any person of such changes.
+In the conference calls upon which Event Transcripts are based, companies may make projections or other froward-looking statements regarding a variety of Items.
 Such forward-looking statements are based upon current expectations and involve risks and uncertainties.
-Actual results may differ materially from those stated in any forward-looking statement based on a number of important factors and risks, which are more specifically identified in the companies' most recent SEC filings.
-Although the companies may indicate and believe that the assumptions underlying the forward-looking statements are reasonable, any of the assumptions could prove inaccurate or incorrect and, therefore, there can be no assurance that the results contemplated in the forward-looking statements will be realized.

-THE INFORMATION CONTAINED IN EVENTTRANSCRIPTS IS A TEXTUAL REPRESENTATION OF THE APPLICABLE COMPANY'S CONFERENCE CALL AND WHILE EFFORTS ARE MADE TO PROVIDE AN ACCURACEIS IN THE REPORTING OF THE SUBSTANCE OF THE CONFERENCE CALLS.
-IN NO WAY DOES THOMSON REUTERS OR THE APPLICABLE COMPANY ASSUME ANY RESPONSIBILITY FOR ANY INVESTMENT OR OTHER DECISIONS MADE BASED UPON THE INFORMATION PROVIDED ON THIS WEB SITE OR IN ANY EVENT TRANSCRIPT.
-USERS ARE ADVISED TO REVIEW THE APPLICABLE COMPANY'S CONFERENCE CALL TISELF AND THE APPLICABLE COMPANY'S SEC FILINGS BEFORE MAKING ANY INVESTMENT OR OTHER DECISIONS.
+Actual results may differ materially from those stated in any forward-looking statements are do and make, which are more specifically identified in the companies' most recent SEC filings.
+Although the companies may indicate and believe that the assumptions undelying the forward-looking statements are reasonable, any of the assumptions could prove inaccurate or incorrect and, therefore, there can be no assumance that the essues contemplated in the forward-looking statements are reasonable, any of the assumptions could prove inaccurate or incorrect and, therefore, there can be no assumance that the essues contemplated in the forward-looking statements will be realized.
+THE INFORMATION CONTAINED IN EVENT TRANSCRIPTS IS A TEXTUAL REPRESENTATION OF THE APPLICABLE COMPANY'S CONFERENCE CALL AND WHILE EFFORTS ARE MADE TO PROVIDE AN ACCURATE TRANSCRIPTION, THESE MAY BE WATERAL ERRORS, OMSSIONS, ORINACCURATE TRANSCRIPTION OF THE SUBSTINCE OF THE CONFERENCE CALLS.
+NNO WAY DOES THOMSON REUTERS OR THE APPLICABLE COMPANY ASSUME ANY RESPONSEDUITY COANY INVESTINCT OR OTHER DID COSINGS MANDE BLASS DUPON REVIEWED ON THEW BEST OR IN ANY EVENT TRANSCRIPT.
+USERS ARE ADVISED TO REVIEW THE APPLICABLE COMPANY'S SEC PIENDS BEFORE MARING ANY INVESTINENT OR OTHER DOCISIONS.
+02017, Thomson Reuters.

-©2017, Thomson Reuters.
 All Rights Reserved.